orisi/orisi/README.md

 4. [Create your own contract in 29 easy steps](https://github.com/orisi/wiki/wiki/How-to-create-a-contract)
 5. [Ask questions!](https://github.com/orisi/orisi/issues/new) - Questions, ideas?
 Create a new issue on Github

+All the above steps should take you 10-20 hours.

 ## Contribute to Orisi